Teaching Innovation Grants

 - It must entail the development and pilot implementation of either a new course or substantial changes to the content of or instructional approaches used in an existing course.
 In either case, a substantial portion of the students projected to enroll in the course must be undergraduates in the College of Arts, Sciences and Engineering.
 Thus, projects involving courses offered by schools other than AS&E are eligible, as are projects involving AS&E graduate courses, as long as a substantial portion of enrollees in those courses will be AS&E undergraduates.

-- The funds requested must be for the purpose of supporting high-impact practices, such as experiential, problem-based, project-based, peer-led or community-engaged learning, or course-based undergraduate research.
+- The funds requested must be for the purpose of supporting high-impact practices, such as experiential, problem-based, project-based, peer-led or community-engaged learning, or course-based undergraduate research or scholarship.
 A non-exhaustive list of practices we would consider high-impact can be found here: https://www.aacu.org/leap/hips.

 - The project must include (and request funds to support) pilot implementation and assessment of the new course or new instructional approaches during two successive offerings of the course.
 These two offerings need not occur during back-to-back semesters.
 For instance, many courses are offered during alternate academic years, and in such a case the two semesters during which the course will be piloted and assessed will be separated by a full academic year.